 Welcome to Abandoned Republic.

-My goal is to present an archive of the classic 1978-1988 Banana Republic Travel & Safari Catalogue and to create a browsable reference archive of clothing and accessories for collectors and resellers.
+In 1988, the wildly innovative and beloved Banana Republic Travel & Safari concept was scrapped by it’s corporate masters at the Gap.
+This is site is a tribute and to that abandoned dream.
+My goal is to understand the history of the company, to present an archive of the classic 1978-1988 Banana Republic Travel & Safari Catalogue and to create a browsable reference archive of clothing and accessories for collectors and resellers.
 Enjoy your visit, and please feel free to contact me with questions!

 Visit our Store for Catalogues, Vintage BR Items and ABR Merchandise

 If you enjoy the Abandoned Republic website and would like to show your support I have extra catalogs for sale.
-Now offering a discount of 15% on orders of 4 catalogs and a 20% discount on orders of 5 or more catalogs.
 Price includes shipping in the USA.

 Recent Dispatches From The Republic